Skip to main content

 Legal Help When You Need It Most

 Have you or a loved one been hurt in a motorcycle accident?
 We want to help you!
-The attorneys at Council & Associates, LLC, have extensive resources, including access to expert witnesses and legal services—– and we’re ready to put all that to work for you.
-Contact us today for a free consultation with a Peachtree City motorcycle accident lawyer.
+The attorneys at Council & Associates, LLC, have extensive resources, including access to expert witnesses and legal services – and we’re ready to put all that to work for you.
+Contact us today for a free consultation with our Peachtree City motorcycle accident lawyer.

 What To Expect When Filing A Lawsuit For A Motorcycle Accident

-When we’ve been in a motorcycle accident, the road to recovery can be tough—not just physically but legally and financially as well.
-If insurance companies refuse to offer fair compensation, filing a lawsuit may be our best option.
-Understanding the legal process helps us prepare for what’s ahead.
-Let’s break down what to expect when filing a lawsuit for a motorcycle accident.
+When you’ve been in a motorcycle accident, the road to recovery can be tough—not just physically but legally and financially as well.
+If insurance companies refuse to offer fair compensation, filing a lawsuit may be your best option.
+Understanding the legal process helps you prepare for what’s ahead.
+Let’s break down what to expect when filing a motorcycle accident lawsuit.

-The first step is finding our Peachtree City, GA motorcycle accident lawyer who specializes in motorcycle accident cases.
-During our initial consultation, we’ll discuss the details of the accident, our injuries, and any evidence we’ve collected.
-The lawyer will evaluate whether we have a strong case and explain our legal options.
-Most personal injury lawyers work on a contingency basis, meaning we won’t have to pay upfront legal fees—they only get paid if we win.
+The first step is finding our Peachtree City, GA motorcycle accident attorney who specializes in motorcycle accident cases.
+During our initial consultation, we’ll discuss the details of the crash, your injuries, and any evidence you’ve collected.
+Our lawyer will evaluate whether you have a strong case and explain your legal options.
+Most personal injury lawyers work on a contingency basis, meaning you won’t have to pay upfront legal fees—we only get paid if you win your personal injury case.

 2. Filing The Lawsuit

-Once we decide to move forward, our lawyer will file a formal complaint in court.
-This document outlines our claims, the damages we’re seeking, and the legal grounds for our lawsuit.
+Once you decide to move forward, our lawyer will file a formal complaint in court.
+This document outlines your claims, the damages you’re seeking, and the legal grounds for your lawsuit.
 The defendant (usually the at-fault driver or their insurance company) will be served with the complaint and given time to respond.

 3. The Discovery Phase